ChenXuanting/TwitterOffensiveLanguageDetection/README.md

 python ensemble.py
 ```
 ### Our Results
+All numbers are multiplied by 100 for clearer demonstration.
 | Model                   | Macro F1 | Accuracy |
 |-------------------------|----------|----------|
 | All NOT                 | 41.93    | 72.21    |